julaneelee/Human-viruses-detection-in-scRNA-seq/README.md

 docker pull quay.io/biocontainers/seqtk:1.4--he4a0461_1
 ```

-## [[For Bowtie2]] Retrieving reference genome and generating index files
+## 0.) [[For Bowtie2]] Retrieving reference genome and generating index files
 Before mapping our scRNA-seq data with reference sequences, we need to prepare index files of reference genomes.
 We need to prepare index files of `1) Human reference genome`  remove human genome background from our scRNA seq data and `2) Viral reference genome` we interested, in order to identify whether interested viral sequences are in our scRNA-seq data or not

-### Downloading human reference genome from NCBI
+### - Retreive human reference genome from NCBI
 ```
 curl https://api.ncbi.nlm.nih.gov/datasets/v2alpha/genome/accession/GCF_000001405.40/download?include_annotation_type=GENOME_FASTA,GENOME_GFF --output hg38.zip
 unzip hg38.zip
 cd /ncbi_dataset/data/GCF_000001405.40
 mv GCF_000001405.40_GRCh38.p14_genomic.fna hg38.fna
 ```
-### or download human reference genome by using `efetch ` command of Entrez ID tool *We need to know accession number of the reference genome*
+### - or Retreive human reference genome by using `efetch ` command of Entrez ID tool *We need to know accession number of the reference genome*
 ```
 efetch -db nuccore -id NC_000001.11 -format fasta > hg38.fasta
 ```

-### Downloading viral reference genome from NCBI using `efetch ` command of Entrez ID tool , *Note:We need to know accession number of the reference genome*
+### - Retreive specific viral reference genome from NCBI using `efetch ` command of Entrez ID tool , *Note:We need to know accession number of the reference genome*
 e.g.
 ```
 #Cytomegalovirus complete genome (Human betaherpesvirus 5)